 - Fear that one will forget crucial information

-The actions that one takes to relieve the anxiety produced by the obsession are known as compulsions.
-Having a routine can be a healthy practice, according to Psychology Today.
+A daily routine can be a healthy practice.
 Waking up every morning at the same time, fixing a cup of coffee, taking a shower and brushing one’s teeth may become rituals, or habits, if an individual completes these actions at the same time every day in the same order.
-This does not indicate a problem, because it does not cause disturbances or alleviate anxiety to such an extreme as one might experience if he did suffer from OCD.
-However, a problem might exist if one believes catastrophic repercussions will occur if they are out of coffee grounds and cannot include this aspect of their morning ritual.
+This does not indicate a problem, because it does not cause disturbances or occur in an attempt to alleviate extreme anxiety as in OCD.
+However, a problem might exist if one believes catastrophic repercussions will occur if they are out of coffee grounds and cannot include this aspect of their morning ritual.3

 Some individuals may not realize that this is a legitimate condition or that treatments are available.
 They only know that they want relief from the pressure and anxiety that haunts them every day.
-The use of prescription drugs may relieve some of this anxiety.
-While there are prescription medications available, if an individual does not seek the help they need, they may resort to using illicit drugs instead.
+The use of prescription drugs or other substances may temporarily relieve some of this anxiety.
+While there are legitimate prescription medications available to help treat this disorder, misuse of drugs or alcohol will only make the problem worse.

 These parameters include: